-Governing Board and Management Roseville City School District December 12, 2016 Page Two
+Governing Board and Management Roseville City School District December 12, 2017 Page Two

 We recommend the District continue to provide annual in-service training for employees involved with the student body activity accounts.
-In addition, we recommend the District Office prepare and distribute student body accounting manuals to all school sites to establish standardized District procedures.
+In addition, we recommend the Business Office prepare and distribute student body accounting manuals to all school sites to establish standardized District procedures.

-Regarding the status of the management comments made during fiscal year 2014-15, we noted that the District appears to have implemented two of the five areas related to student body activities.
+Regarding the status of the management comments made during fiscal year 2015-16, we noted that the District appears to have implemented seven of the ten bullet points related to student body activities.